 With a passion for hand and upper extremity surgery, Dr. Moss is an expert in treating problems involving the entire upper extremity from the shoulder to the fingertips.
 His specific practice interests include arthroscopic and open surgery of the shoulder, elbow, and wrist.
 He has extensive experience with minimally invasive endoscopic nerve decompression techniques for carpal tunnel syndrome and cubital tunnel syndrome and is excited to offer these techniques to his patients.
-Dr. Moss also performs surgery for the full spectrum of upper extremity arthritis problems, tendon and nerve injuries, tennis and golfer’s elbow, and upper extremity and general orthopedic trauma.
+Dr. Moss also performs surgery for the full spectrum of upper extremity arthritis problems, tendon and nerve injuries, tennis and golfer’s elbow, and upper extremity and general orthopaedic trauma.
 He is also skilled in the treatment of Dupuytren’s contracture, including XIAFLEX® injections.
 Dr. Moss is a diplomate of the American Board of Orthopaedic Surgery with the additional ABOS Subspecialty Certificate in Orthopaedic Surgery of the Hand.
 He is also a fellow of the American Academy of Orthopaedic Surgeons and an active member of the American Society for Surgery of the Hand.

-Dr. Moss has been in practice with University Orthopedic Surgeons since 2016.
+Dr. Moss has been in practice with University Orthopaedic Surgeons since 2016.
 He and his wife, Leslie, have three beautiful children and a spoiled golden retriever.
 They are thrilled to be back in Tennessee and part of the Knoxville community.